Sumnayak-Dev007/User_AuthAPI/README.md

 # User Authentication API (Django + Docker)
 ### Overview

-This project implements a Django REST API for user management, including registration, login, and profile retrieval.
+This project implements a Django REST for user management, including registration, login, and profile retrieval.
 It is fully Dockerized with PostgreSQL and includes JWT token authentication.

 ### Features
 - Custom user model extending Django’s AbstractUser with additional fields: (phone_number, date_of_birth, last_login_ip)